NikUstimenko/acoustotreams/_sources/intro.rst.txt

-*acoutreams* is a program that covers various aspects of T-matrix calculations and associated topics in acoustic scattering scenarios. *acoutreams* adopts the functionality introduced in *treams* for the first time in the electromagnetic domain.
+*acoutreams* is a program that covers various aspects of T-matrix calculations and associated topics in acoustic scattering scenarios. *acoutreams* adopts the functionality introduced, for the first time, in *treams* in the electromagnetic domain.
-The functionality involve three levels: low-level functions, intermediate-level functions, and high-level functions and classes.
+The functionality involves three levels: low-level functions, intermediate-level functions, and high-level functions and classes.

 The low-level functions implement the underlying mathematical functions, that build